SMares10/Smares10/README.md

 # Hola!
 I am Steve

-I'm an Electronics Insdustrial Engineer with 20+ years of experience in Aerospace Quality, Hardware Testing, Manufacturing Engineering and working on becoming a Web Developer.
+I'm an Electronics Industrial Engineer with 20+ years of experience in Aerospace Quality, Hardware Testing, Manufacturing Engineering and working on becoming a Web Developer.

 Take the suit away and what am I? husband, father, soccer player, car mechanic, gamer and huge geek!